-The effect that the wind forcing has on BF modulation is demonstrated in figure 11d.
+The effect that the wind forcing has on BF modulation is demonstrated in figure 6(d).
 Here, we define the modulation depth R to be where H_h and H_l are the heights of the highest and lowest waves in the group.
-In figure 11c and 11d waves of IMS = 0.23 are shown without wind and with wind, respectively.
-The influence of wind is revealed in the reduction in R from 2.1 without wind, to 1.3 with a wind of U/c = 11.
-As pointed our by our Reviewer, it is the crests' change that appears the main reason for the sharp decrease in R.
+In figures 6(c) and 6(d) waves of IMS = 0.23 are shown with and without wind, respectively.
+The influence of wind is revealed in the reduction in R from 2.1 without wind to 1.3 with a wind of U/c = 11.
+As pointed our by our reviewer, it is the crests' change that appears the main reason for the sharp decrease in R.